hpssjellis/my-3D-printing-stl/particle-photon/readme.md

 To download individual 3D Printable .stl files click on "RAW" if github can not display the file it allows you to download it.

 when viewing .stl files.

 The mouse button zooms.

-Right click to pan
+Right button to pan

-Left click to rotate
+Left button to rotate

 The .blend files can be used to edit the object, using free Blender3D at